hphelion/documentation/devplatform/1.2/windows/windows_adding_services.md

 Windows applications can be bound to services running in your deployment environment, such as Redis or MySQL.
 To do so, you need to have a NuGet package that can communicate with those services.

-The following tutorial demonstrates how to add a Redis collection to your .NET application.
+The following tutorial demonstrates how to add a Redis service to your .NET application.

-**Note:** The NuGet packages used in this tutorial are for sample purposes only, and are not supported by HP Helion.
+**Note:** The NuGet packages used in this tutorial are for sample purposes only.
 Verify that packages are working for your application before deploying them to a production environment.

 ## Adding a service to a .NET application